Fort Wadsworth: Neighborhood

 The name "Fort Wadsworth" is also sometimes used to denote the residential neighborhood surrounding the former fort, the neighborhood south of Rosebank, west of Shore Acres and north of South Beach.
 This neighborhood once had a station on the South Beach Branch of the Staten Island Railway; service on this branch ceased in 1953.

 In popular culture

-In the G.I.
-Joe comic book, G.I.
+In the comic book series G.I.
+Joe: A Real American Hero, G.I.
 Joe's elite United States military counterterroism unit operated from "The Pit," a secret underground base concealed beneath the Motor Pool of the Army Chaplains' Assistants School at Fort Wadsworth.
 After The Pit was destroyed by a Cobra surprise attack, G.I.
 Joe relocated the headquarters to an undisclosed location.
-Although written in 1982, the book still depicted the fort as the home of the "Chaplain's Assistants School", due to Larry Hama's memories of the fort from his years in the service.
+Although written in 1982, the book still depicted the fort as the home of the "Chaplain's Assistants School", due to writer Larry Hama's memories of the fort from his years in the service.
 Also, Ft.
 Wadsworth did not actually have a proper motor pool; its equipment was serviced at Fort Hamilton.

 The 2016 thriller film Nerve was partially filmed here.
 Fort Wadsworth served as the setting for the final scene of the movie.